 This world of the photographs, where “our eyes are never closing, hearts are never broken and time’s forever frozen still”, well it does exist, but not here.
-There is a world where “there will be no more death or mourning or crying or pain” (Revelation 21:4): it’s called heaven Yet that world doesn’t exist here and now.
+There is a world where “there will be no more death or mourning or crying or pain” (Revelation chapter 21, verse 4): it’s called heaven yet that world doesn’t exist here and now.

 So why doesn’t God give us this life now?
 Why allow us to suffer through pain, boredom, and disappointment?

 Well, if being a Christian meant life suddenly became perfect, we would follow Jesus not because of who He is, rather for what He can do for us.
 He would no longer be the end, the prize.
 If Jesus was this magic formula to happiness, then we would treat Him, as Mike Donehey says, like “a means to an end”.

 Jesus would start to become a proxy to happiness and joy instead of a source for it.